Video of fatal Portage Park Chicago police shooting released; attorney says Anthony Alvarez, 22, shot in back

 "The rules of engagement are clear, and this officer followed them," Chicago FOP President John Catanzara said.

-As the public waits to see video of another fatal police shooting, his grieving family said they want to know why this ever happened at all.
+As the public waited to see video of another fatal police shooting, his grieving family said they want to know why this ever happened at all.

-The video will include footage from officer-worn body cameras, video from a nearby gas station and clips from a doorbell camera, showing the moments before, during and after Alvarez was shot.
+The video includes footage from officer-worn body cameras, video from a nearby gas station and clips from a doorbell camera, showing the moments before, during and after Alvarez was shot.

 Alvarez family attorneys, Mayor Lightfoot call for peace in wake of COPA video release